A Step-by-Step Unveiling of the Heritage Craft of Block Printing

-Block printing is known to have been used in India since at least the 12th century, although this method is thought to be around 2,000 years old.
+Block printing has been used in India since at least the 12th century, and the method is thought to be 2,000 years old.

 Indian artisans borrowed a technique from China, one theory states, and turned it into a culturally distinct art form.
 Different types of dye and patterns became synonymous with different regions of the country.
-Over the centuries some portions of the process were changed or improved.
-Sometimes it is even eventually replaced by screen printing, but many small workshops hold true to traditional block printing.
+Over the centuries, some portions of the process have changed and improved.
+Sometimes it has been replaced by screen printing, but many small workshops hold true to traditional block printing.

 Washing and drying the fabric